 There are rules around whether or not you can deduct the cost of home improvements.
 This blog post is designed to help you identify if you can in fact write off home improvements and claim a kitchen remodel on your taxes.

-Questions to Determine: Can I Claim Remodeling on My Taxes?
+Can I Claim a New Kitchen Remodeling Project on My Taxes?

 We’ve created a series of questions and answers to help you figure out if your house upgrades are tax deductible.

 Is this a remodel or renovation or a repair?

 Repairs are not tax deductible; if you’ve had to invest in a major plumbing fix in your kitchen or bathroom, this cannot be deducted.
 On the other hand, a remodeling project may be tax deductible.
 So, can home repairs be deducted from taxes?
 Unfortunately not, but by treating yourself to a remodel, which would take care of any issues and upgrade your home, you may potentially be able to benefit from tax deduction.

 A full kitchen remodel.
 Be sure to consider whether your renovations permanently alter the home or if they are just minor improvements.